What Is A Gamma Seal Lid?

 Gamma seal lids convert 5 gallon plastic buckets into airtight storage containers with easy access – of which the benefits and uses are numerous.

-Note: When I say “airtight”, it’s not the same as using a sealed Mylar bag with oxygen absorbers inside.
-However it still is quite effective.
+Note: When I say “airtight”, it’s not perfect, or the same as using a sealed Mylar bag with oxygen absorbers inside (which obviously remove oxygen).
+However gamma seal lids are quite effective for an airtight container.
 And the convenience factor is great!

 (view on amzn)

 This looks to be the best price as of this post for a set of six 5 gallon food grade buckets.
 Durable 90 Mil thickness.

 How To Install & Use Gamma Seal Lids